Khoaph1709/Stock-Analysis-Using-Python/README.md

    ```bash
    jupyter notebook notebooks/stock-market-analysis-final.ipynb
    ```
 2. **Run all cells**: Execute all cells in the notebook to perform data collection, analysis, and model training.
-This will also generate the necessary image files in `assets/images/`.
+This will also generate the necessary data files in `data/`.

 ### Viewing the Web Application